makr-code/VCC-UDS3/README.md

 ### � Security Layer (NEW in v1.4.0 ⭐)

-Enterprise-grade security with PKI integration and least privilege access control:
+Enterprise-grade security with PKI integration and least-privilege access control:

 ```python
 from security import User, UserRole, UDS3SecurityManager